-The Advanced Water Systems Operations and Management (AWS) Co-op is intended to give students experience with real world organizations engaged in water and wastewater treatment activity.
+The Forestry Technician Co-op is intended to give students experience with real world organizations engaged in various forestry activity.
 It provides a practical, hands-on opportunity to apply knowledge and skills obtained in the program.

-The placement is a minimum of 480 hours and takes place from May until August (Spring semester), or from September until December (Fall semester).
-The location of the placement is up to the student, provided it meets the criteria outlined, and is reviewed by the Program Coordinator, or the Co-operative Education & Placement Officer.
+The co-op work term is at least 450 hours (approximately 15 weeks) and takes place from the end of April until the end of August.
+The location of the co-op is up to the student, provided it meets the criteria outlined, and is reviewed by the Program Coordinator or the Co-operative Education & Placement Officer.

-The co-op course costs approximately \$558.00.
-Students will be invoiced later in the semester.
-Co-op fees are to cover administration, tracking, and monitoring progress of placements.
-All additional expenses incurred during the placement are the student's responsibility (i.e. lodging, transportation, food, clothing, criminal records check, etc.)
+The co-op tuition fee is approximately \$558.00.
+Students will receive a Fee Notification letter from Admissions.
+Co-op fees are to cover administration, tracking, and monitoring progress of co-op work terms.
+All additional expenses incurred during the co-op are the student's responsibility (i.e. lodging, transportation, food, clothing, criminal records check, etc.).

 Co-op wages may be negotiable and are established between the student and the employer.
-The employer shall be in the business of working with water systems or associated activities.
-These may include, but are not limited to:
+The employer must be legitimately engaged in Forestry activity.